 Trinity Evangelical Lutheran Church is a traditional Lutheran church.
-We stand out from many other Lutheran churches and Christian congregations in that we still use a hymnal, our pastor wears vestments and also chants on occasion, and we follow the historic Lutheran liturgy, all done with reverence and joy in God’s presence.
+We stand out from many other Lutheran churches and Christian congregations in that we still use a hymnal, our pastor still wears vestments, we chant/sing the historic Lutheran liturgy, and all is done with reverence and joy in God’s presence.

-The Lutheran Church is a liturgical church to a large degree simply because we do not claim to be a new church.
+The Lutheran Church is a liturgical church because we do not claim to be a new church.
 Martin Luther did not intend to start a “new church.”
-He sought reform not revolution.
-Revolution was left to the radical protestants, whereas Luther was extremely careful and conservative in liturgical reforms in accordance with Scripture.
-Only where a teaching or practice contradicted Scripture was change made.
-The early Lutheran confessors understood themselves to be both “evangelical” (sola gratia) and “catholic” (universal, ie. teaching the whole and unchanging truth of God).
+He sought reform, not revolution.
+Revolution was left to the radical protestants.
+Luther, on the other hand, was extremely precise and conservative in his liturgical reforms.
+Only where a teaching or practice contradicted Scripture was a reform made.
+The early Lutheran confessors understood themselves to be both “evangelical” (sola gratia-grace alone) and “catholic” (meaning “universal”, ie. teaching the whole and unchanging truth of God).

-The teaching of God’s Word and the gifts of the sacraments pull, shape, and give breath to the liturgy.
-It is not that the means of grace are added mechanicaly to the liturgy – just plugged-in.
-Rather we understand that in the Divine Service Christ comes to us with forgiveness, life, and salvation.
-The Holy Spirit is at work in that powerful Word of salvation to create and sustain faith.
+The teaching of God’s Word and the gifts of the sacraments direct the liturgy.
+It is not that the means of grace are added to the liturgy in a mechanical – like plugging in a toaster.
+Rather Trinity Lutheran understands that in this Divine Service Christ comes with forgiveness, life, and salvation for each of us individually and for us corporately as the body of Christ.
+The Holy Spirit is at work through that powerful Word of salvation to create and sustain faith.
 The means of grace (Word and Sacraments) are the “horse” that pulls the “cart” of the liturgy.

 Within this liturgy we preach Christ and Him crucified as the atonement for the sin of the world.
 We preach His bodily resurrection from the dead as the way of our justification.
 It is Christ and His work among us that is the center of His liturgy among us.